laiquet/idtrackerai-enhanced/docs/source/install/installation.rst

 Besides the neural networks, idtracker.ai is resource-intensive software, so it is recommended to run it on a moderately equipped computer.
 The following is the recommended minimum configuration:

 - 12 GB RAM memory
-- 50 GB free disk space
-- 2 GB GPU memory
+- 4 GB GPU memory

 Check Nvidia drivers
 ====================